Zanna-ResearchTeam/python-embedding/README.md

 LZ comment Aug 13: The weights for the network are saved in 2 different files:
 - ... has the weights from all layers, but the last one
--  ... has the weights for the last layer.
+- final_transformation.pth:  has the weights for the last layer.